CINECA-project/wp4-federated-joint-cohort-analysis/4.3-pipelines/environments/lsf.md

 The first time the Docker image is pulled and converted into the Singularity format, it may take a long time, depending on cluster performance, image size, and other factors.
 It is hence recommended that you set the `$NXF_SINGULARITY_CACHEDIR` to a location where the images will be cached.
 This location must be on a shared filesystem within the cluster.

 **Important:** check if you have the `$SINGULARITY_CACHEDIR` variable already set up in your environment.
-If so, it is recommended that `$NXF_SINGULARITY_CACHEDIR` is set to the same location:
+If so, make sure that `$NXF_SINGULARITY_CACHEDIR` is set to the same location:
 ```bash
 export NXF_SINGULARITY_CACHEDIR=$SINGULARITY_CACHEDIR
 ```

-Otherwise it appears that Nextflow may get confused and in some cases will pull the image into one location but then try to load it from another.
-This appears to be a bug and will be reported.
+Otherwise Nextflow may get confused and in some cases will pull the image into one location but then try to load it from another.
+This appears to be a bug: https://github.com/nextflow-io/nextflow/issues/1659#issuecomment-780291808.